dlabs-co/XSpace/README.md

 The use of virtual reality will give an absorptive and interactive sensation.

-The project would like to commemorate one of the most important moments of the space race, the landing on the Moon the 20 of July in 1969.
+The project would like to commemorate one of the most important moments of the space race, the landing on the Moon the <b>20 of July in 1969</b>.

-We decided to create a scenario with the Apollo 11 at the right moment of moon landing.
+We decided to create a scenario with the <b>Apollo 11</b> at the right moment of moon landing.
 So finally all  can feel the same as Neil Armstrong, Michael Collins, and Edwin Aldrin.

 <ul>
   <li><h4>Challenge:</h4> Our solution is a platform that permits any one become in astronaut, and feel the same as a real astronaut, giving the possibility live any phase at the spaceship,  launch, travel, landing, or any problem that could occur on the off earth trip.